-The District routinely monitors the water supply to ensure that impurities remain at low levels to provide high quality, safe drinking water.
+The tables on the following pages show the results of the District's monitoring from January 1 to December 31, 2008.
+Our highly qualified staff routinely monitors the water supply to ensure that impurities remain at low levels to provide high quality, safe drinking water.
 While it is common to find impurities in most water sources - including bottled water - the federal and state governments set strict standards on the allowable level of impurities.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.